etan675/chess/README.md

 https://etan675.github.io/chess

-Notes:
+Tech stack:

-- Built with JavaScript, React, and Tailwind
+- JavaScript, React, Tailwind CSS

-- Game state is saved in browser's session storage, persists as long as browser is open
+Features:

+- Detects all possible moves when you pick up a piece, as well as which enemy pieces you can take with it
 - Indicates the last move made by highlighted positions on the board
-- Detects all possible moves when you pick up a piece, as well as which enemy pieces you can take with it
+- Game state saved in browser's session storage, persists as long as browser is open
+- Undo/Redo